Growing a Practice

 That’s when I started exploring how to develop other streams of income.
 I wasn’t the only one.
 In fact, Heard recently surveyed their audience on Twitter and more than half (53.8%) reported having more than one source of income.

+As I learned more, the benefit of diversifying my work became abundantly clear: freedom.
 Freedom from the weight and uncertainty of financial stress.
 Freedom from the heavy demands of a constant and overflowing caseload.
 Freedom from a broken system that makes you choose between serving marginalized populations and having financial security.

-The first step toward that freedom is knowing what options for “side hustles” are available to you.
-Here we’ll cover the complete list of income streams available to therapists.
-You might find yourself overwhelmed with all of the choices available.
-That’s understandable.
+The first step toward that freedom is knowing what options for "side hustles" are available to you.
+Here we'll cover the complete list of income streams available to therapists.

-How to select an income stream for therapists
+How to Select an Income Stream for Therapists

 I'd suggest you pick one that comes easiest for you.
 What skills do you already have that would be needed to succeed?
 Who is in your professional network that might be able to support, guide, or give you the push you need?
 What are you passionate about that you could envision yourself spending time exploring and learning more about?